 - 1.1 We want people to live longer, and with a better quality of life.
 Too many people die too soon from illnesses that can be prevented or treated.
 From cancer, liver and lung disease and for babies and young children, England's rates of premature mortality are worse than those in many other European countries.
-There are also persistent inequalities in life expectancy and healthy life expectancy between communities and groups, which need to be urgently addressed by the NHS Commissioning Board. - 1.2 About 20,000 lives a year would be saved if our mortality rates were reduced to the level of the best in Europe.
-We are under a moral imperative to act, so that more of us, our families, friends and neighbours, may enjoy the prospect of an independent and active old age.
-Our ambition is for England to become one of the most successful countries in Europe at preventing premature deaths, and our objective for the NHS Commissioning Board is to make measurable progress towards this outcome by 2016. - 1.3 National and local government, the NHS Commissioning Board, Public Health England and others will all need to take action, with each organisation having the same goal.
-All will need to invest time now in developing strong partnerships, so that rapid progress can be made from April 2013. - 1.4 Only after many years of sustained effort and innovation will this ambition be realised.
-Along the way, the NHS Commissioning Board's objective is to make significant progress: - in supporting the earlier diagnosis of illness, particularly through appropriate use of primary care, and tackling risk factors such as high blood pressure and cholesterol.
-This includes working with Public Health England to support local government in the roll out of NHS Health Checks; - in ensuring people have access to the right treatment when they need it, including drugs and treatments recommended by the National Institute for Health and Care Excellence (NICE), and services for children and adults with mental health problems; - in reducing unjustified variation between hospitals in avoidable deaths, so that standards in all hospitals are closer to those of the best.
+There are also persistent inequalities in life expectancy and healthy life expectancy between communities and groups, which need to be urgently addressed by NHS England. - 1.2 Our ambition is for England to become one of the most successful countries in Europe at preventing premature deaths, and our objective for NHS England, working with CCGs, is to develop their contribution to the new system-wide ambition of avoiding an additional 30,000 premature deaths per year by 2020. - 1.3 National and local government, NHS England, Public Health England and others will all need to take action, with each organisation having the same goal.
+All will need to invest time now in developing strong partnerships, so that rapid progress can be made. - 1.4 Only after many years of sustained effort and innovation will this ambition be realised.
+Along the way, NHS England's objective is to make significant progress: - in supporting the earlier diagnosis of illness, particularly through appropriate use of primary care, and tackling risk factors such as high blood pressure and cholesterol.
+This includes working with Public Health England to support local government in the roll out of NHS Health Checks; - in ensuring people have access to the right treatment when they need it, including drugs and treatments recommended by the National Institute for Health and Care Excellence (taking account of the Pharmaceutical Price Regulation Scheme agreement), and services for children and adults with mental health problems; - in reducing unjustified variation between hospitals in avoidable deaths, so that standards in all hospitals are closer to those of the best.
 The NHS should measure and publish outcome data for all major services by 2015, broken down by local clinical commissioning groups (CCGs) where patient numbers are adequate, as well as by those teams and organisations providing care.
-To support this, the Government will strengthen quality accounts, which all providers are legally required to publish to account for the quality of their services;

-in focusing the NHS on preventing illness, with staff using every contact they have with people as an opportunity to help people stay in good health - by not smoking, eating healthily, drinking less alcohol, and exercising more.
+To support this, the Government will strengthen quality accounts, which all providers are legally required to publish to account for the quality of their services; - in focusing the NHS on preventing illness, with staff using every contact they have with people as an opportunity to help people stay in good health by not smoking, eating healthily, drinking less alcohol, and exercising more.
 As the country's largest employer, the NHS should also make an important contribution by promoting the mental and physical health and wellbeing of its own workforce.